 - Reduced lead time

-- Better surface finish
+- Better surface finish and superior mechanical properties

-- Little or reduced machining
+- Reduced or no machining

-- Cost effective for large production runs
+- Cost-effective for large production runs

 - Higher setup cost due to costly machines and furnaces